RaphBnrd/BirdCommunities_Roads/README.md

 ## Description

-This repository contains the code and data used in our study on the *Effects of linear openings in forest canopy on temperate bird communities*.
+This repository contains the code and data used in our study on the *Effects of linear openings in forest on temperate bird communities*.

 ## Dependencies